rockfireredmoon/icetone/README.md

   * **ToolKit** A singleton that provides services such as OS integration, stylesheet and theme loading and more.
   * **Container** Generally, a container of child **Element** objects.
 A container may or may not take up a node in the 3D scene.
 A container has a **Layout Manager** that is responsible for laying out it's children within its allocated space.
 It has a minimum, maximum and preferred size that may either be set or calculated by the layout manager.
 All containers implements `ElementContainer`.
   * **Screen** The top level **Container**.
-Generally you only need only of these, which must be initialized at the start of your application.
+Generally you only need one of these, which must be initialised at the start of your application.
 If you take this approach, you do not need to pass the `Screen` instance to every child element you construct.
 If you create multiple `Screen` instances, you will need to pass the reference to it to each control.
   * **Element** The base of all discrete controls.
 If you were to create a new control, you would probably want to extend either this, or `BaseElement` (which has no CSS capabilities).
 An element is also a **Container**, but they are not obliged to actually support child elements in a meaningful way.
   * **Control** A specialized **Element** that provides some kind of UI widget, e.g. a `PushButton`, `CheckBox` and so on. _This is different to the JME3 meaning of Control, and may be changed in the future to avoid confusion_.
   * **Stylesheet** A CSS file describing the appearance of a `StyledElement`.